zenogantner/step5/README.md

 # step5
-My personal playground to learn Scala and to play with some recommender system concepts. https://github.com/zenogantner/step5
+My playground to learn Scala and to play with some recommendation/learning to rank concepts. https://github.com/zenogantner/step5

 Developed using Scala 2.11.5.